Mehmet-Batuhan-Neziroglu/Mehmet-Batuhan-Neziroglu/README.md

 ### Hi there 👋
+My name is Mehmet Batuhan Neziroğlu.
+I am a student at Bilkent University and studying Computer Science now.

 <!--
 **Mehmet-Batuhan-Neziroglu/Mehmet-Batuhan-Neziroglu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.